• Skip to primary navigation

 I like to make these strawberry truffles for bachelorette parties, baby showers, new years, and other festive holidays and occasions.

-You can use frozen or fresh strawberries for this recipe, or you can use raspberries instead.
-I like to use fresh ones for the best flavor, but when they’re not in season, I use frozen.
 To make strawberry puree you need to blend the strawberries in a food processor or blender, and then strain the mixture through a fine mesh strainer because you want a smooth puree without any seeds.
-If you are using frozen strawberries, place them in a bowl to thaw, or, if you need a quicker option, heat them in a small saucepan over medium heat until they are warm and release their juices, then add the strawberries with the juices to the food processor, and continue as above.
+If you are using frozen strawberries, place them in a bowl to thaw, or, if you need a quicker option, heat them in a small saucepan over medium heat until they are warm and release their juices, then add the strawberries with the juices to the food processor, and continue as mentioned above.

 For a strong pink or red color, you can add a drop of pink or red food coloring.
 Add just a drop at a time, until you like the color.
-When I use fresh strawberries, the truffles have a light pink color that I like, so I don’t add food coloring.
+When I use fresh strawberries, the truffles have a naturally light pink color that I like so I don’t add food coloring.

 Fudgy white chocolate strawberry truffles